Article

 Since exploring the link between customer satisfaction and brand value, we’ve seen some incredible M&A activity take place.

 T-Mobile and Sprint finally reached a deal to merge, Walmart obtained a 77% controlling stake in Flipkart and Salesforce acquired Mulesoft for $6.5 billion.
-These are just some of the M&A goings-on where big business, high stakes and market influence have rolled into one.
+These are just some of the M&A goings-on where big business, high stakes market influence have rolled into one.

 At the heart of these headline-grabbing deals and announcements are the brands’ customers.
 Everything from their needs and expectations to their willingness to purchase.
 Not to mention their motivation to stick with and advocate for each brand.